saxent/hpcnow-labs/04-workload-manager.md

 ```

 ### How much memory do I need?
 If you request more memory than your job actually needs, the job may wait in the queue for much longer than necessary.
 If you don't request enough memory, your job may crash, or else run very slowly.
-The best way to ascertain how much memory is needed, is to run ONE job using a large amount of memory, and review the statistics with sacct, after this job is completed.
+The best way to ascertain how much memory is needed is to run ONE job using a large amount of memory, and review the statistics with sacct, after this job is completed.

 ```
 sacct -j 8030  -o JobID,MaxVMSize,ReqMem